jessicaluong/grocery-price-tracker/README.md

 ## Data Access

-The application leverages Next.js 14's modern data access patterns:
+The application uses Next.js data access patterns:

 - **Server Components**: Fetch data directly from the database for efficient server-rendered content
 - **Server Actions**: Handle form submissions and data mutations securely on the server, preventing direct client access to the database